ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 ## Design Documents

 - **Use Case Diagram**
-  The primary features of the SPOT AI system and user interactions are depicted in the use case diagram.
+  The primary features of the SuRक्षा system and user interactions are depicted in the use case diagram.
 The main player is the user, who has the ability to log in, set up CCTV cameras, access the admin dashboard, and use the mobile app.

   Use cases illustrate the main features of the system, such as object, anomaly, and fire detection; they also show how to receive real-time updates; interact with the chatbot; and visualize data.